 This is what will be added to the likes of Rightmove and Zoopla in order to show off your home to potential buyers, in all its glory.

 This includes professionally taken photographs, an accurate floorplan, and a carefully written description of your property to help highlight it’s best features.

 You can approve the listing or request changes via the official Strike app, giving you ultimate control over how your property is sold.

 Unless you’ve paid extra for the hosted viewing service, you’ll be expected to conduct viewings with potential buyers yourself.
 This can actually be a positive thing as you know your property better than any estate agent and so are more likely to highlight the things that actually matter.

 That doesn’t mean you’re on your own though.
 You’ll get feedback from potential buyers direct to your mobile phone.
 Once you get an offer, the Strike team will help negotiate the best possible sale price.

 One of the most important roles for any estate agent is to ensure a sale completes successfully.
 This is actually a highly-skilled role and requires patience, organisation, determination, and good interpersonal skills.

 The sales negotiator is an expert communicator and will help iron out potential problems before they happen and prevent anything going wrong.

-That’s why Strike employ a team of experts to chase solicitors, deal with changes that happen, and keep you informed the whole way.
+That’s why Strike house sales involve a team of experts to chase solicitors, deal with changes that happen, and keep you informed the whole way.
 If you’ve ever sold before, you’ll understand just how important this is.
 That’s why we are pleased to see Strike haven’t cut any corners here.